AlgoTrdng/meteora-autocompounder/README.md

+# Disclaimer
+## Important:

+This software is provided for testing and educational purposes only.
+Utilizing this software as provided may result in financial loss.
+The creator(s) of this software bear no responsibility for any financial or other damages incurred.

 # Meteora Autocompounder Bot

 - This is a bot that collects rewards earned in specified pools on [Meteora](https://meteora.ag) based on specified time interval